 (e.g. from bonds and credits, assets and set quotas).

-and other local incomes such as grants-in-lieu, rental
+other local incomes such as grants-in-lieu, rental fees,

-fees, market and bus station fees, business license
+market and bus station fees, business license fees, building

-fees, building fees and parking fees.
-In addition, most
+fees and parking fees.
+In addition, most councils raise

-councils raise loans from the local capital market.
+loans from the local capital market.
+Financial grants from

 Indonesia: Revenues from local taxes (e.g. on properties,

-owned by local government, foreign aid and funds from
+by local government, foreign aid and funds from higher government

-to balance local government revenues and guarantee a
+local government revenues and guarantee a standard level

-taxes, fees and charges as well as of other revenues.
+fees and charges as well as of other revenues.
+The main

-The main local tax is the land tax.
-Other taxes include
+local tax is the land tax.
+Other taxes include hotel, health

-hotel, health resort and retail tax and tax on private
+resort and retail tax and tax on private service industries.

 New Zealand: Ranging from property rates, user charges,

-fuel taxes and returns on investments.
-The rating and
+taxes and returns on investments.
+The rating and charging

-charging powers have been provided for in law since
+powers have been provided for in law since 1988 and remain

-1988 and remain an important source of local tax revenue
+an important source of local tax revenue for local government.